Can It Be Healthy to Get Mad?

 At Walden, an accredited university, you can earn your degree online while you continue to work full time.
 That means you can better maintain a work-life balance while you advance your skill set.
 With online learning, there’s no need to completely rearrange your schedule or commute to campus—you can take classes at whatever time of day works best for you as you earn your master’s degree and work toward the career of your dreams.

-Walden University is an accredited institution offering an MS in Clinical Mental Health Counseling, as well as an array of psychology and counseling degree programs online.
+Walden University is an accredited institution offering an MS in Clinical Mental Health Counseling, as well as an array of counseling degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University’s MS in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a mental health counseling program under the 2001 standards.
 CACREP is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), and CACREP accreditation is a requirement for licensure in many states.